 Each first Saturday, beginning at 6pm, more than a dozen venues — commercial art galleries, artist-run collectives, open studios, maker spaces, and pop-ups — welcome guests to engage with and enjoy the various forms of art on display.
-Arts & Music is free and open to the public every month.
+The WeHo Art Crawl is free and open to the public every month.
 Stop by contemporary art galleries like David Lusk Gallery and Zeitgeist Gallery, and creative, co-working facility Fort Houston on your art and music stroll.
-Arts & Music at Wedgewood/Houston is a 100% local event that takes you behind closed doors for a chance to experience new art, see live music and have a fun night out.
+The WeHo Art Crawl is a 100% local event that takes you behind closed doors for a chance to experience new art, see live music and have a fun night out.

 The Eastside Art Stumble happens the second Saturday of each month from 6-9pm rain or shine.
 The galleries, businesses, and studios are a great place to meet local artists, buy and support their work, and be part of the art scene in East Nashville and Inglewood.

-The Jefferson Street Art Crawl is a monthly event that will engage the North Nashville community through a cost-free night of art creation and art appreciation that is completely open and free to the public.
+The Jefferson Street Art Crawl is a monthly event that engages the North Nashville community through a night of art creation and art appreciation that is completely open and free to the public.

 Check out great upcoming events or things to do in Nashville outside of Art Crawls.